Raccoons in Your Attic: What Do You Do?

 3. Remove Raccoons by Trapping

 When removing the raccoons, start with the litter of pups.
-Trapping baby raccoons is a safe and humane way to remove them from your attic.
+Trapping baby raccoons is a safe and humane way to remove them from your attic space.
 To do so, pick up the pups wearing heavy gloves and gently place them into a box or pillowcase, ensuring they remain unharmed.

 While removing raccoons on your own might sound like an easy task, it rarely is.
 There is a lot of risk involved.
 Hiring a specialist to come into your home to locate, remove and clean up after raccoons can be the quickest and safest way to remove unwanted guests.
 Urban Jungle offers wildlife trapping services to help get your home back to normal.